 "CAIDI," or the customer average interruption duration index, represents the average interruption duration or average time to restore service per interrupted customer.
 CAIDI is expressed by the following formula:

-CAIDI = Sum of customer interruption durations/Total number of customer interruptions
+CAIDI equals sum of customer interruption durations divided by total number of customer interruptions

 "SAIFI," or the system average interruption frequency index, represents the average number of interruptions per customer.
 SAIFI is expressed by the following formula:

-SAIFI = Total number of customer interruptions/Total number of customers served
+SAIFI equals total number of customer interruptions divided by total number of customers served

 (2) Each electric utility in this state shall file with the commission an application to establish company-specific minimum reliability performance standards.

 (3) Applications for approval of a reliability performance standard shall include:

 (a) A proposed methodology for establishing reliability standards.

 (b) A proposed company-specific reliability performance standard for each service reliability index based on the proposed methodology.

 (c) Supporting justification for the proposed methodology and each resulting performance standard.